DS-100/debugging-guide/projA2/projA2.md

 <center><img src = "under_overfit.png" width = "500"></img></a></center>

-Consider visualizing the relationship between the features you've chosen and the `(Log) Sale Price` and removing the features that are not highly correlated to decrease model complexity.
+To decrease model complexity, consider visualizing the relationship between the features you've chosen with the `(Log) Sale Price` and removing features that are not highly correlated.
 Removing outliers can also help your model generalize better and prevent it from fitting to noise in the data.
 Methods like cross-validation allow you to get a better sense of where you lie along the validation error curve.
-Feel free to take a look at the [code used in lecture 16](https://ds100.org/sp24/resources/assets/lectures/lec16/lec16.html) if you're confused on how to implement cross-validation.
+Feel free to take a look at the [code used in Lecture 16](https://ds100.org/sp24/resources/assets/lectures/lec16/lec16.html) if you're confused on how to implement cross-validation.

 ### `ValueError: Per-column arrays must each be 1-dimensional`
-If you're passing the tests for `5d` but getting this error in `5f`, then your `Y` variable is likely a `DataFrame` instead of a `Series`. `sklearn` models like `LinearRegression` expect `X` to be a 2D datatype (ie. `DataFrame`, 2D `NumPy` array) and `Y` to be a 1D datatype (ie. `Series`, 1D `NumPy` array).
+If you're passing the tests for question 5d but getting this error in question 5f, then your `Y` variable is likely a `DataFrame`, not a `Series`. `sklearn` models like `LinearRegression` expect `X` to be a 2D datatype (ie. `DataFrame`, 2D `NumPy` array) and `Y` to be a 1D datatype (ie. `Series`, 1D `NumPy` array).

 ### `KeyError: 'Sale Price'`/`KeyError: 'Log Sale Price'`
 `KeyError`s are raised when a column name does not exist in your `DataFrame`.
 You could be getting this error because: